Why 2 different kinds of Wet'suwet'en leaders support and oppose the gas pipeline | CBC News

 Has B.C. made separate agreements with First Nations?

-For example, the agreement between the province and Stellat'en First Nation stipulates the government will provide $2.53 million.
+For example, the agreement between the province and Stellat'en First Nation stipulates the B.C. government will provide $2.53 million in exchange for allowing the pipeline on Stellat'en territory.

 With files from Chantelle Bellrichard, Jorge Barrera and The Canadian Press